 The UK Government has outlined a phased COVID-19 recovery strategy to address the impact the virus continues to have on health, the economy and the social aspects of our lives, and help return to some form of normality until a reliable treatment is found.

-As we remobilise our operations, we wanted to provide a further update on how we intend to continue supporting our staff, clients, supply chain partners and stakeholders over the coming weeks.
-Our absolute priority is, and will remain, keeping people safe and we are following all of the advice and guidance provided by Public Health England and the UK government.
+At MOLA, our absolute priority is, and will remain, keeping people safe and we are following all of the advice and guidance provided by the relevant public health authorities and the government.

-- Monitoring people’s wellbeing – everyone at MOLA has been briefed on the latest health guidance on social-distancing and self-isolation, and we are following advice where suspected cases of COVID-19 arise within our staff, clients or other stakeholders; we have also provided additional advice on how our people can look after their mental health, including making sure our teams check in regularly with each other and know how to access support.
+- Monitoring people’s wellbeing – at MOLA we follow the latest health guidance on social-distancing, use of PPE and self-isolation; we have also provided additional advice on how our people can look after their mental health, including making sure our teams check in regularly with each other and know how to access support.

-- Protecting people’s jobs – we have been using the government’s coronavirus job retention scheme to help support our staff while most of our operations have been paused, and have initiated our own MOLA Hardship Fund to provide extra assistance to our people and their families; we will continue to use a phased approach to bringing people back off furlough to support our operations as we remobilise the business over the coming weeks
+- Protecting people’s jobs – we have been using the Government’s coronavirus job retention scheme to help support our staff while many of our operations were paused or delayed, and have initiated our own MOLA Hardship Fund to provide extra assistance to our people and their families.
+A small number of our people remain on furlough and we are working to bring them as quickly as possible.